A cable rear delt fly or reverse cable fly is an essential part of a great shoulder workout routine.

 For a long time, I was a little intimidated by the big hulking machine of cables at my gym.
 I was worried I would get tangled up or hurt myself without proper hands-on tuition.

-However, after some guidance, I discovered the recommended cable pulley system for a home gym, and it quickly became an indispensable part of my upper body routine.
+However, after some guidance, I discovered the best cable machine for a home gym, and it quickly became an indispensable part of my upper body routine.

 Using the recommended cable pulley system, you, too, can easily incorporate this exercise into your routine.